 The courses that students choose should reflect their passion for that subject and their future career ambitions.
-The website also includes information about our 6th form, the courses that are currently on offer and an idea of the GCSE or Technical Award grade requirements to take these subjects.
-This is obviously a few years away but it is a great idea to look to the future and then work backwards regarding GCSE choices.
+Our website also includes information about our 6th form, the courses that are currently on offer and an idea of the GCSE or Technical Award grade requirements to take these subjects.
+This is obviously a few years away but it is a great idea to look to the future and then work backwards regarding KS4 choices.

-Monday 10th February 2020 is the earliest date at which students can return their completed forms to tutors and the final deadline for return is Monday 16th March 2020.
+We have altered our plans slightly and will now be issuing options forms to students on Monday 22nd February 2021 and we are currently investigating methods to complete these submissions online if there is any delay in returning to school.
+The final deadline for submission of option choices is Monday 15th March 2021.
 This is clearly an important decision for all involved and needs to be carefully considered.
 Please ensure your daughter / son discusses their options with you and takes on board all the information and advice to make the right decisions for them and their futures.